 Solar Incentives and Rebates

 Federal and state incentives help homeowners convert to solar energy more affordably.
-The federal solar tax credit reduces installation costs by 30%.
+The federal solar tax credit allows you to claim 30% of your total project costs to lower your federal tax burden.
 Eligible system equipment includes traditional solar panels, solar shingles, and standalone energy storage.
 You receive a tax credit that applies tax time to any owned federal taxes.

 Our team also created comprehensive state solar incentive guides below to find the best incentives for maximum savings.